CC22-HO01-TravelokaSigapore-HotelRanks/API-Recommendation/README.md

     "latitude":-10.6
 }'

-<span style="font-family:san-serif; font-size:15px;">This endpoint is strictly for giving recommendation for users by their location.</span>
+<details><summary markdown="span">Result For Request hotel recomendation based on Location</summary>This endpoint is strictly for giving recommendation for users by their location.

 ```javascript
 {
     "message" "Success",